There’s No Place Like Sub-Ohm

 With that in mind, if you are new to vaping we recommend sticking to the regulated variety.

 These do not work with coils under 1.0 Ohms.
 Just be sure to double check what resistance coils the sub ohm tank you go for comes with.
+It has to be said though, the majority of the latest vape mods on the market today cater to the sub ohm vaper.

 There are simply too many devices on the market now to list them all, but here are some things for you to think about: